EGI-Federation/documentation/content/en/users/datatransfer/clients/_index.md

 ### fts-rest-transfer-status

-This command can be used to check the current status of a given job
+This command can be used to check the current status of a given job.

 #### Usage